wayofm/station-handbook/README.md

 Once the recuitment period is over and an appropriate number of crew have joined the workgroup, the workgroup should prioritize the drafting of a complete charter.
 ## Steering Committee
+The **Steering Committee** workgroup has certain unique attributes compared to other workgroups:

+- Steering Committee membership is limited to a maximum of 7 people at any given time, and a minimum of 5 people in "skeleton crew" mode.
+- Members of the Steering Committee commit to serving 2 year terms, after which they must resign from the Steering Committee.
+  - Past Steering Committee members become eligible to serve again 2 years after their most recent term ends.
+- Terms are staggered, such that approximately half of the Committee changes over each year.
+  - Example: 3 members start a 2-year term in 2021, then 4 members start a 2-year term in 2022.
+- To be eligible to serve on the Steering Committee, a person must have been a WAYO **programmer** or **crew** member (on another workgroup) for at least 1 year.
+  - Exceptions to this rule can be made in the name of diversity.
+- In any given year, when new Steering Committee members have been selected, there will be an overlap period of one month where all current, incoming, and outgoing members collaborate to onboard the new members and align their efforts to ensure a consistency of vision.
+- (WIP)

+Different requirements from other workgroups
+7 members, but could flex down to 5 in a short-staffed scenario Must have been a programmer or crew for 1 year before you can serve here (exceptions can be made in name of diversity) Staggered term limits: 2 year terms, half of group (3 or 2 people) changes every year Overlap period - outgoing and ingoing members collaborate for consistency of vision (January) Process for people to apply / programmers to approve appointed people Interviews held by current Mission/Vision group and People group Formula to award points to applicants
+1 point per year volunteering with WAYO
+X points for an identity that is not currently represented in group Qualitative points (personality fit, relevant experience, etc) Diversity requirements
+More strict decision making process